 For more information, visit the student financial services office online at http://finaid.slu.edu.

-SLU's M.S. in aviation requires a minimum of 32 credits beyond a bachelor’s degree: 30 credits of graduate coursework and two credits of graduate-level internship experience.
-The M.S. in aviation is non-thesis, course-only degree.
+SLU's M.S. in aviation requires a minimum of 30 credits of graduate coursework beyond a bachelor’s degree.
+The M.S. in aviation is a fully online, non-thesis, course-only degree.

 Students must maintain a cumulative grade point average (GPA) of 3.00 in all graduate/professional courses.